Diagnostics

 Will P0451 clear itself?

-If the cause was a loose gas cap, the code might clear itself after several "drive cycles" (cold start to full operating temp).
+If the cause was a loose gas cap, the code might clear itself after several drive cycles (cold start to full operating temp).
 However, it is faster to clear it manually with a scanner.
+Most other P0451 root causes (failed sensor, wiring damage, blocked passages) will not clear on their own and require physical repair.

 Where is the EVAP pressure sensor located?

-In most vehicles, it is located on top of the fuel tank or integrated into the fuel pump assembly.
-On some cars, it may be mounted on the charcoal canister.
+In most vehicles, it is located on top of the fuel tank or integrated into the fuel pump assembly — typically requires lowering the tank or accessing through a rear-seat access panel for replacement.
+On some cars, it may be mounted on the charcoal canister, which is more accessible.
+Service manual specifies the exact location for your vehicle.

 Download on the App Store